bgamari/ghc-wiki-import/commentary/prim-ops.md

   so that the [byte-code interpreter](commentary/rts/interpreter) doesn't need to implement any PrimOps at all: it just invokes the compiled ones from `GHC.PrimopWrappers`.

-- `libraries/base/GHC/Prim.hs`, a source file containing dummy declarations for all the PrimOps, solely so that Haddock can include documentation for `GHC.Prim` in its documentation for the `base` package.
+- `libraries/base/GHC/Prim/BuiltIn.hs`, a source file containing dummy declarations for all the PrimOps, solely so that Haddock can include documentation for `GHC.Prim.BuiltIn` in its documentation for the `base` package.
 The file `GHC/Prim.hs` is never actually compiled, only processed by Haddock.